tmlmt/fantome/README.md

 # Specific features compared to Casper

 - Instagram icon and link in the Header, available as a custom setting
+- Github icon and link in the Header, available as a custom setting
 - Table of Contents powered by [tocbot](https://tscanlin.github.io/tocbot/)
 - Hidden Feature Image in Post page according to Access Tier of Member
 - Locales: minimal setup, with translation for japanese (can be expanded to any language by adding a `/locales/<...>.json` file)